ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 There is another consumer implemented as a Function in nodejs, see [the asset consumer funtcion project](../asset-consumer-function/README.md) which goal is to subscribe to new asset event: event occuring when a new pump is added somewhere.

+We are proposing some best practices and considerations in [this article](https://github.com/ibm-cloud-architecture/refarch-eda/tree/master/docs/kafka/consumers.md)

 ## Asset Event print

 The class in src/main/java ibm.cte.esp.AssetEventSimplestConsumer gets the AssetEvent from the asset-topic as a Kafka consumer record and parses the json object from the value string and prints it to stdout.
 This code loops forever and gets all the events publish in the topic.
 This simple code uses [org.apache.kafka.clients.consumer.KafkaConsumer API](https://kafka.apache.org/10/javadoc/?org/apache/kafka/clients/consumer/KafkaConsumer.html).